jmac006/Mind-Rewind/README.md

 How to use the program:

-1) User enters page number (in hex) on phone.
+1) User enters a page number (in hex) on phone.

-2) Phone transmits page number to arduino via bluetooth
+2) Phone transmits the page number to arduino via bluetooth

 3) Once page number recieved, the program begins collecting brain information via EEG headset.